-This is a guest post from Savorfull intern Megan Kober, RD, LD.
+This is from Savorfull intern Megan Kober, RD, LD.
 Savorfull is based in Detroit and is part of the Quicken Loans Family of Companies.
 For more information on Savorfull, please visit Savorfull.com.

 Fast food.
 There’s such a stigma attached to those words.
 I hear many people say, “I NEVER eat fast food,” but let’s be honest: It can sometimes be impossible to avoid.
 It’s quick, easy and convenient, and when you’re on the road or in a pinch, it’s there for you.
 Luckily, many fast food chains are making an effort to offer several healthier options to choose from.

 Let’s get started with a few simple ways to make healthier choices when you eat fast food:

 - Most fast food establishments offer grilled chicken in addition to breaded or fried chicken.
 If your favorite fast food meal has breaded chicken, ask if you can swap it for a grilled chicken breast.
 You’ll save approximately 150 calories and 12 grams of fat each and every time!